 (19) It is expected that those seeking to establish a physical memorial will meet the full cost of the purchase, installation and ongoing maintenance where required.
-UWS Development in consultation with Office of Capital Works and Facilities and the Finance Office will determine or review the cost estimates at the time of the request.
+The Office of Capital Works and Facilities and the Finance Office will determine or review the cost estimates at the time of the request.

-(20) An application for the installation of a physical memorial for a former staff member or student should be made to UWS Development.
-The application can be submitted to the Provost of the relevant campus or through a Student Death Response Plan Coordinator who will recommend the proposal to the Director, Office of Development.
+(20) An application for the installation of a physical memorial for a former staff member or student should be made to the Office of Advancement and Alumni.
+The application can be submitted to the Provost of the relevant campus or through a Student Death Response Plan Coordinator who will recommend the proposal to the Executive Director, Advancement and Alumni.
 An application should include sufficient information about the person in order to establish their association with the University and the type of memorial, consistent with those recommended in this guideline.
-UWS Development may refuse an application for the establishing of a physical memorial if it does not meet the requirements of these guidelines.
+The Office of Advancement and Alumni may refuse an application for the establishing of a physical memorial if it does not meet the requirements of these guidelines.

-(21) Upon receipt of an application from UWS Development, Office of Capital Works and Facilities and Office of Commercial and Estate Development will liaise with each other to determine the recommended location and type of memorial.
-UWS Development will then recommend the application to the Pro Vice-Chancellor (Engagement and International), who will submit it for approval to the Vice-Chancellor and President via the Deputy Vice-Chancellor, Academic and Research.
+(21) The Office of Advancement and Alumni will refer the application to the Office of Capital Works and Facilities to determine the recommended location and type of memorial.
+The Office of Advancement and Alumni will then recommend the application to the Vice-President, People and Advancement for approval.
 The exceptions are where an application includes the naming of physical property or is for a prominent person then the application should be dealt with under the Naming Policy.

-(22) UWS Development will liaise with the applicants regarding the outcome, including, if approved, ongoing communications about arrangements regarding the establishment of the physical memorial, unless a Student Death Response Plan Coordinator is involved.
+(22) The Office of Advancement and Alumni will liaise with the applicants regarding the outcome, including, if approved, ongoing communications about arrangements regarding the establishment of the physical memorial, unless a Student Death Response Plan Coordinator is involved.

-(23) To ensure a coordinated approach to locating physical memorials, the Office of Capital Works and Facilities and Office of Commercial and Estate Development will determine the location of suitable memorial areas, such as gardens or drives, on each campus and will identify these on the Campus Master Plans and footprint.
+(23) To ensure a coordinated approach to locating physical memorials, the Office of Capital Works and Facilities will determine the location of suitable memorial areas, such as gardens or drives, on each campus and will identify these on the Campus Master Plans and footprint.
 The Office of Capital Works and Facilities will also determine the types of memorials that may be installed.
 This is so furniture or plants are appropriate and consistent with others on campus.

 (24) The Office of Capital Works and Facilities will establish and maintain a memorial register for physical memorials installed in accordance with this policy.
 The register will detail for whom the memorial is established, the location of the memorial and a contact name.
-Details within the memorial register will be provided to UWS Development.
+Details within the memorial register will be provided to the Office of Advancement and Alumni.

-(25) It is envisaged that memorial areas will remain undisturbed but where it is necessary to relocate or remove a memorial area, the Office of Capital Works and Facilities will notify UWS Development who will, to the best of their ability contact next of kin or other contacts and let them know.
+(25) It is envisaged that memorial areas will remain undisturbed but where it is necessary to relocate or remove a memorial area, the Office of Capital Works and Facilities will notify the Office of Advancement and Alumni who will, to the best of their ability contact next of kin or other contacts and let them know.

 (26) Prior to the publication of this policy, a number of physical memorials were installed on campuses without the knowledge of the Office of Capital Works and Facilities or in areas that are not designated memorial areas.
 The Office of Capital Works and Facilities will undertake an audit of campus grounds and to the best of their ability, identify established physical memorials and record them on the memorial register.

 (27) The University recognises that from time-to-time in addition to making a donation (in accordance with the Donations and Fundraising Policy) members of the public may wish to establish a memorial at the University commemorating a prominent person.
-Applications for such memorials are to be submitted to UWS Development for consideration on a case-by-case basis.
+Applications for such memorials are to be submitted to the Office of Advancement and Alumni for consideration on a case-by-case basis.

-(28) The Vice-Chancellor and President can approve the establishment of a physical memorial for any purpose on the recommendation of the Pro Vice-Chancellor (Engagement and International) and the Deputy Vice-Chancellor, Academic and Research.
+(28) The Vice-Chancellor and President can approve the establishment of a physical memorial for any purpose.
 The exceptions are where it includes the naming of physical property or is for a prominent person then the application should be dealt with under the Naming Policy.